nicklalone/IGME220-Intro/Random Talks/Tuesday - Capstone.md

 --
 # Celeste
 https://www.lexaloffle.com/bbs/?tid=2145
 note: Celeste is probably a bit closer to where y'all are.
 This was the tech demo for Celeste that was created in 4 days around the idea of mountaineering.
-They designed it based on past game experience and would change things on the fly around their core.
+They designed it based on past game experience and would change things on the fly around their core based on friend feedback.
 This demo would secure them funding.
 --
 ![[celeste quote.png]]
 notes: The thing here is that both developers had spent considerable time together and had a ton of failures in their past and so they were able to focus on a concept within the limitations of PICO-8.
 They understood themselves well enough to know how to focus on things.
 But most of all, they surrounded themselves with critical friends who would react and demand different things and given how PICO-8 worked, could fix it on the fly.
 Their teamwork and friendship benefited them both.
 You all don't have that (which is why Will is researching production processes and why team-based research is everywhere.)